AndrewC101/PokemonTrueRed/README.md

 - All good TMs are available to purchase in Celadon as soon as you get there, but some are only given by Gym Leaders.
 - HM moves can be deleted at any time like normal moves, just be careful.
 - Easier post-game grinding, with Exp.All giving full exp to whole party and optional bosses giving huge bonus money.
-- Cerulean Cave Mewtwo has dialog on encounter, using master ball and trying to run.
+- Cerulean Cave Mewtwo has dialog on encounter, also when using master ball and trying to run.
 Also has AI and different battle music

 # Screen Shots